The HPDrive Project

 NI TNT4882C NI AT-GPIB/TNT (Assy No. 182xx)

-Note that due to different capabilities of those boards, hardware which don't work with HPDrive may work with HPDir and vice versa (see the HPDir section for details).
-Also note that HPDrive in particular doesn't support the NI 488.2 API and the NI 488.2 driver cannot coexist with the custom TNT4882 driver on the same machine.
+Note that due to different capabilities of those boards, hardware which doesn't work with HPDrive may work with HPDir and vice versa (see the HPDir section for details).

 If you make your own experience with IEEE488/GPIB boards and HPDrive, please send me your reports with the contact feature, and I'll include your results in the above list.